IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ## What steps are necessary?
 States are required to take the necessary steps to ensure men enjoy their human rights.
 The primary step required is for a State to recognise its obligations to men and boys and treat these obligations as equally important as its obligations to women and girls.

 It is insufficient for States to recognise disparities and disadvantages for men and boys without recognising the human rights obligations to address those disparities or disadvantages.
-For example, men have a higher rate of suicide
+For example, men have a higher rate of suicide than women, and may be reported as a human rights issue, but a State must recognise that it has an obligtions to address men's higher rate of suicide.